Learning from Historical Activations in Graph Neural Networks

 Table~\ref{tab:post-process-best-depth} summarizes the graph-classification accuracy (\%) across GIN depths for each dataset and method. \methodname{} used as a frozen auxiliary head (FT) consistently improves performance vs. MeanPool, often matching or surpassing full fine-tuning (Full FT) and end-to-end training.
 For example, on \textsc{imdb-m}, FT raises accuracy from 54.7\% (MeanPool) to 67.3\%; on \textsc{imdb-b}, both FT and Full FT reach 94.0\%, far above the baseline (76.0\%) and end-to-end (87.2\%).
 On \textsc{proteins}, all \methodname{} variants achieve near-optimal performance, demonstrating effectiveness across datasets of varying size and characteristics.
 On \textsc{ptc}, Full FT attains the best score (97.1\%), showing joint fine-tuning can further enhance results.
 Overall, \methodname{} offers a flexible, effective post-processing strategy that consistently boosts GNN performance.

-\textbf{Runtime Analysis.} We measure average training time per epoch for GCN backbones with 3 and 32 layers on \textsc{molhiv} and \textsc{toxcast}, comparing MeanPool, End-to-End, and FT.
-As shown in Fig.~\ref{fig:time_analysis}, End-to-End is costlier than MeanPool (e.g., 60.34s vs. 41.27s for 32 layers on \textsc{molhiv}) yet remains scalable.
+\textbf{Runtime Analysis.} We measure average training and inference time per epoch for GCN backbones with 3 and 32 layers on \textsc{molhiv} and \textsc{toxcast}, comparing MeanPool, End-to-End, and FT.
+As shown in Fig.~\ref{fig:time_analysis}, End-to-End is costlier than MeanPool during training (e.g., 60.34s vs. 41.27s for 32 layers on \textsc{molhiv}) yet remains scalable.
 FT, which fine-tunes only the head on a pretrained MeanPool model, cuts overhead: training time is slightly higher for 3 layers but significantly lower for 32 layers on both datasets.
+At inference time, \methodname{} adds negligible overhead over MeanPool since no backward pass is required and the forward cost of the \methodname{} head ($O(NLD + N^2D)$) is small relative to the GNN backbone on the molecular-scale graphs evaluated (see Table~\ref{tab:inference_time} in Appendix~\ref{app:inference_time} for detailed inference times).
 While achieving results comparable to End-to-End (Table~\ref{tab:post-process-and-depth}), FT offers an efficient way to boost existing models.
 Finally, \methodname{} is significantly faster than GMT~\citep{baek2021accurate} in almost all cases, with larger speedups for deeper networks.